zbray/notes/courses/odin/ruby/notes.md

 `[1, 2, 3, 4, 5]`

-`gets.chomp` is used to get user imput.
+`gets.chomp` is used to get user input.
 `gets` reads a line from the keyboard, including the newline at the end `chomp` removes that newline.